Students can choose from the following two options, both of which are 36 semester hours:

 PSY 681 - Intermediate Statistics

-Intermediate Statistics.
-Three semester hours.
 This course, a Level III research tools course, will emphasize the understanding of intermediate level statistical concepts and their application to the social sciences and education.
 Content will include one-way, factorial, and repeated measures analysis of variance, simple analysis of covariance, and advanced correlational methods, bivariate regression and an introduction to multiple regression, selected nonparametric methods, and introduction to multivariate analysis of variance.
 Students will be required to use computational software to assist in the analysis and interruption of data.
 Prerequisites: Level I and Level II research tools or equivalent or permission of instructor.
+Crosslisted with: COUN 613.

 PSY 689 - Independent Study